Maruya (company)

 Maruya is the oldest hatcho miso continuous producer in Japan founded in 1337.
 It is located in Okazaki city in Aichi Prefecture.

-The production of the miso bean paste is made using traditional methods and Maruya received the ISO9001 certification.

-Hatcho miso is a type of red miso made using soy, renowned for its dense, rich flavour and relatively low salt content compared with certain types of rice-based miso.
+The production of the miso bean paste is made using traditional methods and Maruya received the ISO:9001 certification.
+Hatcho miso is a type of red miso made using soy, renowned for its dense, rich flavour, and relatively low salt content compared with certain types of rice-based miso.